staciehoffmeister/one-click-hugo-cms-8f283/site/content/post/what-is-the-great-wealth-transfer/index.md

 description: The Great Wealth Transfer is reshaping who holds wealth, who makes financial decisions, and what clients need from wealth management.
 image: /img/great-wealth-transfer.jpg
 category: "The Great Wealth Transfer"
+subtitle: "Part 1 of a series on why the Great Wealth Transfer is as much about readiness as inheritance."
 slug: "great-wealth-transfer-wealth-management-shift"
 keywords:
   - "what is the great wealth transfer"